m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 apply creativity.
 Check out e.g. the aforementioned presentation or [this paper][tam15] for some more examples of constraint functions.

+Constraints aren't just a physics thing!
+For instance, they're also an important concept in optimization problems.
+The idea is the same there — a function that takes some variables and returns a scalar, plus an acceptable range for that scalar.
+{: .sidenote}

 ## Solvers

 I've built three solvers so far: Impulses with Projected